Trix Twin : History of Advertisements

 We will show at the Spring Fair in our enlarged exhibition

-first time the new, electric table railway
+stand for the first time the new, electric table railway

 TRIX-EXPRESS